 Supplies needed to make this paper bag craft:

-- printable parrot craft template <—– Get the free printable HERE
+- printable parrot craft template <—– Get the printable HERE

 - paper lunch bag